7Magic7Mike7/Qrogue/Next steps.md

 # Must haves #
 - custom GameData location also for Unix!
 - automatic font size adaption
-  - instead try to start terminal maximized and print clear error message
+  + instead, try to start terminal maximized and print clear error message
   - research if it is feasible to make a web app out of Qrogue
 - multiple levels